 The stage manager relates directly to the event’s content.
 They are usually someone backstage that is managing what’s going on on the stage.
 They’re the ones pushing the talent out to make sure that they get out there in time.
 That’s why they’re typically big on timing, making sure everything runs on schedule, making sure that people are in the right place at the right time.
 While stage manager is in the back, show-callers are at the front.
 Sometimes, they can be the same person as well.

-Show caller, on the other hand, is usually a position that is put at the front of house, you know, the tech table at the front of the room.
-And he’s usually there with a headset on.
-Pretty much all of these people are usually gonna have some sort of headset on.
-But this person is the one calling the whole show.
-What does that mean, exactly?
-They’re the ones saying, “okay, in five minutes we’re gonna go into this.
-“Okay, lighting cue, lighting cue 52, go.
-“Okay, now send the CEO out”.
+Show-caller is usually a position that is put at the tech table at the front of the room.
+They’re usually there with a headset on, calling the commands in the whole show.
+They’re the ones saying, “in five minutes we’re gonna go into this”, or “lighting cue 52, go”, or “now send the CEO out”.
 They’re the ones making sure everything happens on schedule and happens on time, and that the right things happen at the right time.

 Production Assistant (PA)

 It takes a big crew to oversee an event and somebody needs to take care of all of them.
 That’s where a production assistant comes in, also known as a PA or a runner.
 They’re running to grab food, coffee, or respond to any last minute requests from the client.
 It all depends on your event.